 Information on Sewing Machine Maintenance

 Sewing machines are mechanical devices and must be maintained just like other machinery.
 Sewing machine maintenance includes lubrication of moving parts, an inspection of the internal workings for broken or worn parts and re-adjustment if necessary.
+Compressed air or a soft brush may be used to remove lint, thread or dust from your machine.

 Sewing machines should also have their foot pedal mechanism checked occasionally to ensure it is free from obstruction and operates smoothly (if required they can be easily dismantled by following the sewing machine manual).